gardener/gardener/docs/deployment/gardenlet_api_access.md

 🎛 In order to activate it, you have to set `.global.admission.seedRestriction.enabled=true` when using the [Gardener `controlplane` Helm chart](../../charts/gardener/controlplane).
 This will add an additional webhook in the existing `ValidatingWebhookConfiguration` of the `gardener-admission-controller` which contains the configuration for the `SeedRestriction` handler.
 Please note that it should only be activated when the `SeedAuthorizer` is active as well.

-⚠️ This admission plugin is still in development and should only be used for experimental or testing purposes.

 ### Admission Decisions